 Delete: Where feasible, all lots shall be located within 400 feet of a fire hydrant, located within the street right-of-way or easement(s), as approved by the town’s Fire Marshal

-Add: Where feasible the water supply and fire hydrants shall be located within the street right-of-way.
+Add: Where feasible the The water supply and fire hydrants shall be located within the street right-of-way.
 Alternative routing may be approved by the fire authority and Town’s engineer provided the necessary easement is recorded as part of the plat.

 EFFECTIVE DATE: The provisions of this ordinance shall become effective upon passage, after any required posting and/or publication has been accomplished according to law.